Stuckism

 Stuckism (/ˈstʌkɪzəm/) is an international art movement founded in 1999 by Billy Childish and Charles Thomson to promote figurative painting as opposed to conceptual art.
-By May 2017 the initial group of 13 British artists had expanded to 236 groups in 52 countries.
+By May 2017, the initial group of 13 British artists had expanded to 236 groups in 52 countries.

 Childish and Thomson have issued several manifestos.
 The first one was The Stuckists, consisting of 20 points starting with "Stuckism is a quest for authenticity".
-Remodernism, the other well-known manifesto of the movement, is a criticism of postmodernism; it aims to get back to the true spirit of modernism, to produce art with spiritual value regardless of style, subject matter or medium.
-In another manifesto they define themselves as anti-anti-art which is against anti-art and for art.
+Remodernism, the other well-known manifesto of the movement, opposes the deconstruction and irony of postmodernism in favor of what Stuckists refer to as the "spirituality" of the artist.
+In another manifesto they define themselves as anti-anti-art which is against anti-art and for what they consider conventional art.

 After exhibiting in small galleries in Shoreditch, London, the Stuckists' first show in a major public museum was held in 2004 at the Walker Art Gallery, as part of the Liverpool Biennial.
 The group has demonstrated annually at Tate Britain against the Turner Prize since 2000, sometimes dressed in clown costumes.
 They have also come out in opposition to the Charles Saatchi-patronised Young British Artists.

 Although painting is the dominant artistic form of Stuckism, artists using other media such as photography, sculpture, film and collage have also joined, and share the Stuckist opposition to conceptualism and "ego-art."